> Tempering

 Why B: OAuth is purpose-built for third-party tools that need delegated access to Snowflake.
 Tableau redirects the user to authenticate, receives a scoped access token, and uses that token to query Snowflake on the user’s behalf.
 The user’s password is never exposed to Tableau, and tokens can be revoked independently of the user account.

-Why not A: Key-pair could technically work, but distributing private keys to every Tableau user is operationally heavy and not how BI tools are meant to integrate.
-The exam trap: “key-pair is secure, therefore it’s right.”
-Security alone isn’t the test — fit for purpose is.
+Why not A: Key-pair could technically work.
+Distributing private keys to every Tableau user is operationally heavy and not how BI tools are meant to integrate.
+The exam trap: “key-pair is secure, therefore it is right.”
+Security alone is not the test.
+Fit for purpose is.

 Why not D: Storing user passwords in a downstream tool is the exact anti-pattern OAuth was invented to eliminate.